If you’ve never decoupaged before or just have some questions, use this resource to learn how to Mod Podge. Includes FAQs, videos, how-tos and more!

 I want to Mod Podge computer printouts – how do I handle inkjet versus laserjet prints?

-First of all, don’t print anything on photo paper.
-Regular printer paper is best because it doesn’t have a coating on it.
+Inkjet ink bleeds, laserjet doesn’t.
+You don’t want to print on photo paper; you should print on regular printer paper because it doesn’t have a coating on it.
 I use 20 lb. paper, but you can go thicker if you need to.

 How thick should each coat of Mod Podge be?